we-learn-js/js-training/src/slideshow/slides/DesignPatterns.md

 > It would be a nightmare of classes: DecafWithMilk, DecafWithMilkAndChocolate, DecafWithSoyAndChocolate, etc...

 > With Strategy?
-> Strategy is useful for conditional behavior.
-In this case, we are talking about nested behaviors.
+> Strategy is useful for conditional behaviour.
+In this case, we are talking about nested behaviours.

 <!--slide-->